consequently/consequently-hugo/content/writing/fixed-point-models.md

 +++
-title = "Fixed Point Models for Theories of Properties and Classes" author = "Greg Restall" status = "In Progress" type = "unpublished" citation = "&ldquo;Fixed Point Models for Theories of Properties and Classes,&rdquo; article under submission." tag = "fixed-point-models" file = "fixed-point-models.pdf" subjects = "paradoxes class_theory property_theory" comments = "yes" date = "2016-05-02"
+title = "Fixed Point Models for Theories of Properties and Classes" author = "Greg Restall" status = "To Appear" type = "unpublished" citation = "&ldquo;Fixed Point Models for Theories of Properties and Classes,&rdquo; to appear in the <em>Australasian Journal of Logic</em>." tag = "fixed-point-models" file = "fixed-point-models.pdf" subjects = "paradoxes class_theory property_theory" comments = "yes" date = "2017-02-28"
 publishdate = "2016-05-02"

 +++